Engineering

 Twelve-Factor and Docker

 The Twelve-Factor App is a set of guidelines for web apps that recommends best practices for the development, management, and deployment of these software-as-a-service applications.
-The guideline most related to the problem at hand would be that referring to how configuration should be handled:
+The guideline most related to the problem at hand would be the one referring to how configuration should be handled:

 Store config in the environment